When I was planning my first trip to Morocco, I spent time reading through tons of blog posts and packing lists about the country.

 It can get HOT in Morocco, especially if you're visiting in any month that isn't between November and March.
 For this reason, you'll want to stick to lighter layering fabrics and flowy dresses/pants when possible.

-I visited in early spring, when it was still cool enough to need a jacket most evenings.
+Both of my trips to Morocco were in early spring, when it was still cool enough to need a jacket most evenings.
 I had no problem wearing more than one layer, or throwing on a scarf to cover my neck or to just add some color to an outfit.